 Could Help Fight Bacteria and Viruses

 Antiviral and antibacterial, this tea is perfect to protect the body against viral and bacterial diseases.
 It may even inhibit E coli activity.
 A perfect beverage for those suffering from chest and sinus congestion and inflammation through cold, flu, bronchitis or asthma, the anti-inflammatory & antispasmodic properties will relax the trachea and bronchial tract, protecting against a cough and irritated throat.

 Karkade Tea contains naturally occurring compounds known as phytoestrogens that function similarly to mammalian oestrogens and increase estrogen levels in the body which can have a multitude of health benefits, including a lowered risk of osteoporosis, heart disease, breast cancer, and promoting a normal menstrual flow, relieving fatigue and depression, and minimising PMT.
 It will also help to relieve cramps associated with menstruation by smoothing the muscles and acting as a natural painkiller and, since it affects estrogen, can also help to regulate menstruation.
 This tea is also an excellent remedy to counteract the hormonal changes occurring during menopause and alleviating symptoms.

 Hot drink: Pour boiling water over the hibiscus petals and leave to steep for five minutes.

 Cold drink: pour cooled boiled water over the hibiscus petals and leave for several hours.
 Add sugar, honey or a squeeze of lime to taste.

-Karkade is not recommended for expectant or nursing mothers or for people on blood pressure medication.
+Bear in mind that cold karkade tea lowers blood pressure, while hot karkade tea increases it.
+Karkade is not recommended for expectant or nursing mothers, or for people on blood pressure medication.